In this course, students will learn using the paradigm of learn one, do

 to a public domain should contact the instructor for an alternative.

 These alternatives include posting under an alias, post and remove the video

 after class ends, or convert the video to flash and email the flash file to

 the students in class.
 Do not email the video.

 In several assignments you are asked to prepare videos.
-Following tools are needed for preparing an online project presentation:
+This

 Do not keep sentences, keep only minimal set of key words that guide the

 presentation.
 Two or three keywords from each sentence should be